First-Party vs Third-Party Data: What B2B Teams Need to Know

 • CRM opportunity data: Deal size, stage, close date, stakeholders involved

 First-party data is clean and accurate because it comes straight from the source.
-Sales can trust it for follow-up, advertising, email marketing, and analysis.
-Most important: it's privacy compliant because your audience consented to sharing it.
+Sales can trust it for follow-up, advertising, and analysis.
+Most important: it is privacy compliant because your audience consented to sharing it.

 The key benefits: